amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - `tin + itu => tiṁditu (with d infix)`
 - `hēḷ + itu => hēḷitu`

-But even in Old Kannada (and in many modern regional dialects), there alternate forms without the vowel `i`.
+But even in Old Kannada (and in many modern regional dialects), there are alternate forms without the vowel `i`.
 For example, `hōtu`, `tintu`, `hēḷtu`, etc.

 So, proximal `i` or presentative/medial `u` might sometimes appear at the beginning of neuter gender suffixes of finite verb forms.